This post contains affiliate links. Read the full disclosure here.

 But if you want to stay here, you’ll want to book early, especially if you’re traveling during peak time (March and April).

-A couple of things to know about camping in Big Bend.
+There are a couple of things you need to know about camping in Big Bend.

 Also, note that all the campgrounds except for Rio Grande Village RV Park are operated by the National Park.
 Rio Grande Village RV Park is operated by the same company that operates the Chisos Mountains Lodge.